The way your customers experience the internet is changing.

 The internet is no longer only accessed on your desktop computer.
 People are accessing the internet through their mobile phones, voice search devices (like Echo), even their refrigerators.
 The way people are engaging with the web is changing.

 Therefore, the way they experience the internet is changing.
 People don’t want the internet to just provide answers, it should solve their problems.

 The customer engagement is becoming more holistic.
-Pat explains that people no longer want to just buy a pair of sunglasses, they want the sunglasses to make their lives better.
+Patrick Reinhart explains that people no longer want to just buy a pair of sunglasses, they want the sunglasses to make their lives better.
 Your website experience has to be part of that solution.
 Put the customer first.

 TOP 3 WAYS TO IMPROVE SITE EXPERIENCE

 Exceptional user experience is crucial in the experience-centric internet.
 Pat shared XX key ways to improve your onsite experience:

 1. Accelerated Mobile Pages